 Designing A Financial Advisory Office

 Researchers working in the field of psychotherapy have, for more than 50 years, attempted to document what are known as significant moments of change during which a client’s attitudes and behaviors undergo transformation.
-Financial counseling and planning and planning, as a sister profession to psychotherapy and the mental health field, has adopted many of the insights gleaned from these studies.
+Financial counseling and planning, as a sister profession to psychotherapy and the mental health field, has adopted many of the insights gleaned from these studies.
 Consider the acceptance of therapeutic interventions and models.
 Today, it is common for financial advisors to conceptualize the manner in which someone is willing to change behavior as a process.
 This process is best conceptualized in the transtheoretical model of change, in which people move through five stages starting with precontemplation and ending with behavioral maintenance.
-The adoption of cognitive-behavioral interventions is another example of the way financial counseling and planning and planning, as an emerging profession, has adapted clinically validated approaches used in the mental health field to the purposes of helping people better manage their household financial situation.
+The adoption of cognitive-behavioral interventions is another example of the way financial counseling and planning, as an emerging profession, has adapted clinically validated approaches used in the mental health field to the purposes of helping people better manage their household financial situation.

 Interestingly, however, it has only been within the last decade that financial advisors have taken an interest in the way the planning environment may impact client outcomes.
 Some of the earliest work dealing with this topic was published by Sonya Britt and John Grable.
-In a 2012 article in the AFCPE publication The Standard, Britt and Grable showed that the physiological response of clients undergoing financial counseling and planning and planning was significantly influenced by the physical environment where the client and advisor met.
+In a 2012 article in the AFCPE publication The Standard, Britt and Grable showed that the physiological response of clients undergoing financial counseling and planning was significantly influenced by the physical environment where the client and advisor met.
 More specifically, Britt and Grable noted that financial advisors who use a therapeutic office setup (i.e., one with flexible seating), as compared to a more traditional financial planning arrangement (i.e., the use of desk), are able to solicit more information from clients, while at the same time reducing client stress.

 The acknowledgment by financial advisors that the planning environment likely does have a potentially large impact in shaping a client’s willingness to change attitudes and behaviors creates an important practice management question: How should an office environment be structured to positively affect clients psychologically, emotionally, and physically?
 The following discussion highlights findings from the literature that provide insights into answering this important question.